peterhinch/micropython-epaper/README.md

 FAST mode.
 If set it overrides the default temperature related value allowing the user to speed redrawing at the likely expense of more ghosting.
 Its value is in ms: if not overridden its value ranges between 630-1260ms at typical room temperatures.

+The `clear_screen` method has an additional `both` arg.
+If this is set, the two buffers are cleared and the pointers reset: essentially the driver is restored to its power-on state.
+The `show` arg operates as above: if `True` the screen will be cleared.
+Such a reset is recommended prior to a complete redraw of the
+screen: after writing text and graphics `refresh` will update the entire display.

 The following example illustrates FAST mode by means of a simple digital clock display - some ghosting is evident.
 Note the additional two spaces at the end of the text: if refreshing